Skip to content

 • In Steam, navigate Settings > In-Game and uncheck Enable Steam Overlay while in-game.

-• For NVIDIA, open GeForce Experience > Settings > In-Game Overlay and toggle off.
+• For NVIDIA, open GeForce Experience > Settings > In-Game Overlay, then toggle it off.

 Lower Game Settings Temporarily